PaddlePaddle/PaddleX/docs/pipeline_deploy/packaging.en.md

-# Package the PaddleX Project Guide
+# Package PaddleX Project Guide

 This guide applies to packaging PaddleX projects using PyInstaller.